About the Clinic

-Please call (518) 577-1183 for an appointment.
+Please call (518) 450-1945 for an appointment.

 Acupuncture is a modality that belongs to the larger art and science of Chinese Medicine.
 It involves the placement of very fine, flexible needles at specific points on a person’s body to effect healing.
 Depending upon the type of treatment needed, the needles are gently manipulated to either draw in or disperse energy.
 There is a saying in Chinese medical literature which states that all illness is due to a blockage in QI (chi, or life energy).
 Acupuncture is used to release blocked energy and encourage the body to restore homeostasis.
 Since the body is not considered a separate entity from the mind, spirit, or emotions, acupuncture addresses the entire being.

 Chinese Medicine is a complete “traditional” medical system.
 It predates modern western or allopathic medicine by hundreds, if not, thousands of years.
 It differs from allopathic medicine in that it sees a human being as a multifaceted entity that cannot be separated into parts.
 The mind, body, emotions, and spirit are seen as interconnected, interdependant, and while one is alive, inseparable.
 The Chinese saw the human as a microcosm of the universe.
 This universe is a fluctuating, changing, shifting phenomenon governed by the laws of yin and yang and composed of elements.
 Yin and Yang are forces that constantly move to achieve balance both in the universe and in us.
 In order to re-establish balance, the Chinese clinician has many tools at their disposal; these include: Chinese Herbal Medicine: In the world of Chinese medicine, the Chinese herbalist is synonymous with the Chinese doctor.
 There are hundreds of Chinese medicinals, and they are usually given in combinations of 2 to 20.
 Some of these herbs have recognized potencies according to western scientific understanding, but are utilized in combination according to Chinese medical science guidelines.
 They are dispensed as raw formulas that are cooked, as powders that are made into a tea, and as patent pills.
 Some are made into external soaks, washes, and poultices.
 Formulas are constructed taking into account a person’s constitution, habits, symptoms, pulse and tongue diagnoses, and current medications.

 Chinese herbalists are trained in herb-drug interactions and are very conscious of prescribing safe, effective formulas.
 Ageless Acupuncture has an herbal pharmacy with over 250 medicinals.
 We also carry Chinese and Ayurvedic patent formulas (pills/tablets/capsules), and a variety of external applications such as oils, liniments, creams, poultices, and plasters.
 Raw and powdered tea formulas are 15 cents per gram, with the average formula costing $5 – $15 for a week’s supply.
 The herbal pharmacy is useful for area practitioners who would like to offer herbal dietary supplementation to their clients/patients, but do not have access to an extensive collection of herbs.
 If you are interested in having a prescription filled for a client/patient, please contact the clinic for practitioner pricing.